 RV renting is common among millennials who aren’t sure whether living in the wilderness- or living nomadically – is the right choice for them.
 Millennials in particular like this idea because it gives them the freedom to avoid living in a set location, is romantic, and allows them to escape the stressors of corporate work and modern life.

-The customer base you will find on this website is huge – from international travelers to weekend warriors, sport fanatics to retired couples, this website attracts them all.
+The customer base you will find on this website is huge – from international travelers to weekend warriors, sports fanatics to retired couples, this website attracts them all.
 Renting via Outdoorsy is simple – all you have to do is submit a thorough background check to make sure you haven’t committed any traffic violations or DUIs.
 Then, after registering, the company will send you an email with more information on how to complete the process.

 You don’t have to have any kind of special license in order to operate one of these machines.
 As long as the RV you choose to rent is less than 45 feet and 10,000 lbs, you should be good to go.
 However, if you want to rent out a larger RV, you should take some extra steps and speak to the owner of the unit to make sure you have appropriate commercial driving experience and licensure.

-You will be charged ten percent service fee base on the total cost of reservation.
+You will be charged ten percent service fee base on the total cost of the reservation.
 You will pay a daily charge of $10 for towable motorhomes, or $15 for drivable trailers.
 The price does not include the tax.
 And you will need to pay this on top of the fee to use the machine.
 Often, you can also receive delivery and setup options as part of your agreement as well, but you will usually need to pay extra for these.

 The Process of Renting